This easy garlic snap peas recipe is healthy, delicious and ready in just 8 minutes!

 This easy garlic snap peas recipe gets made at my house at least once a week.

 The other night when I made my Crispy Asian Drumsticks I started to panic, realizing I hadn’t planned ahead and didn’t have anything to go with them.
-(Don’t miss making this recipe, either; it’s SO good!)
+(Don’t miss making that recipe, either; it’s easy and SO good!)

 Then I spied a tiny package of snap peas in the back of the fridge that I’d bought to send with the girl’s lunches.
 It was small – only about a cup and a half total in the package – but since I usually add about one large garlic clove for every cup of snap peas it was easy to figure out the amounts.